Graduate Student Admissions

 Admissions Requirements

 For admission to our Masters or PhD program, a Bachelors degree is required.
 Letters of recommendation, academic transcript(s), and a statement of purpose are required.
-Due to the pandemic, the GRE is optional for the 2021 application year for Fall 2022 admission.
+GRE scores are not required.

 TOEFL Requirements

 Students applying to either program from non-English speaking countries are required to demonstrate proficiency in English via the TOEFL or IELTS.
-The minimum acceptable score is 577 (equivalently 233 or 90) and the minimum acceptable IELTS score is 7.
+The minimum acceptable score for the TOEFL is 90 and the minimum acceptable IELTS score is 7.

 Applying for Admission

 Please apply directly online.
 There is a $45 application fee.
-If necessary, you may apply for a waiver of this fee when you submit your application.
 The GRE/TOEFL Institution Code for Washington University in St. Louis Graduate School is 6929.

 Questions should be addressed to Sarah Akin, the secretary of the Graduate Admissions Committee, gradinfo@physics.wustl.edu or by telephone (314)935-6250.